Jannyju/creditcard/README.md

 #### Testing

-Unit Tests: Run unit tests through Android Studio to verify the logic of the application.
+Unit Tests: Run unit tests through Android Studio to verify the logic of the application.<br>
 Espresso Tests: Integrated UI tests are provided for critical user flows.

 #### Image: